-The proposed daily catch and possession limits are based on the reported take of the top 50% harvesters from the prior eight year period (2008-2015).
+The proposed daily catch limits are based on the reported take of all harvesters from a prior ten year period (2005-2014).
+The proposed possession limits were calculated at five times the daily catch limits.
 More precisely:

-- The proposed commercial daily catch and possession limits are respectively: - o for common snapping turtles, 14 and 70; - o for the two softshell species in aggregate, 1 and 5; and - o for painted turtles, 3 and 15. - Under the proposed rulemaking, a commercial harvester may possess a maximum of 90 turtles of all species at any one time. - Recreational possession limits are set by Iowa Code section 483A.28 (100 lbs. of live turtles or 50 lbs. of dressed turtles).
+- The proposed commercial daily catch and possession limits are respectively: - o for common snapping turtles, 4 and 20; - o for the two softshell species in aggregate, 1 and 5; and - o for painted turtles, 1 and 5. - Recreational possession limits are set by Iowa Code section 483A.28 (100 lbs. of live turtles or 50 lbs. of dressed turtles).
 Daily catch limits for recreational harvest are proposed to be the same as above, provided the possession limit defined in Iowa Code is not exceeded.